 [School Name] shall not discriminate on the use of school space as the basis of gender identity nor gender expression.
 The school shall accept the gender identity that each student asserts.
-There is no gender identity recognized and respected.
-The assertion may be evidenced by an expressed desire to be t-t.site/guidelines-on-accessibility gle-stall bathroom can be made available to any student-LGBTQ or not-who desires more privacy.
+There is no medical or mental health diagnosis or treatment threshold that students must meet in order to have their gender identity recognized and respected.
+The assertion may be evidenced by an expressed desire to be consistently recognized by their gender identity.
+Students ready to socially transition may initiate a process with the school administration to change their name, pronoun, attire, and access to preferred activities and facilities.
+Each student has a unique process for transitioning.
+The school shall customize support to optimize each student's integration.

+t-t.site/guidelines-on-accessibility

+gle-stall bathroom can be made available to any student-LGBTQ or not-who desires more privacy.
 If such a facility is available, make sure students know they have the option.
 At primary public-use bathroom locations, post a map that points to where students can find the single-stall or gender-neutral bathroom.